giganode/corsairpsu-unraid/README.md

 ## Introduction
 This plugin is a wrapper for [corsairmi](https://github.com/notaz/corsairmi) which reads out monitoring information for Corsair RMi and HXi power supplies.
 It is now also a wrapper for [cpsumon](https://github.com/audiohacked/cpsumon) for AXi PSU's

-Originally created by Realies, Modified by Fma965 for more accurate statistics, to match with the unraid dashboard styling and to add AXi support
+Originally created by Realies, Modified by Fma965 for more accurate statistics, to match with the unraid dashboard styling and to add AXi support.
+Changes were needed to get this plugin to work on 6.12.0+

 ![Screenshot](https://i.imgur.com/Nq1dvW5.png)
 ![Screenshot](https://i.imgur.com/mSqSWdF.png)